Chapters in New York

 Seed sowing in the winter?
 Yes!
 Most native plant seeds require a cold period before they send out roots and shoots.
 We'll show you one way that it's done, using potting soil and milk jugs.
 Come prepared to get your hands in the soil.
 Each participant will take home a planted jug.
 This workshop is a joint workshop with Vassar College.
 Registration is required.

-Limited to 20 participants. $10 per person suggested donation.
+Limited to 20 participants. $10 per person suggested donation, if not growing out plants.
 Donations can be made via the WO MHV website or at the event.

 Subscribe to the Wild Ones Mid-Hudson Valley monthly newsletter to receive program announcements.
 Carpooling for this event is encouraged.
 If you have any questions please contact [email protected]